pattern-lab/patternlab-node/packages/patternengine-node-twig/README.md

-## The Underscore engine for Pattern Lab / Node
+## The Twig engine for Pattern Lab / Node

-To install the Underscore engine in your edition, `npm install patternengine-node-underscore` should do the trick.
+To install the Twig engine in your edition, `npm install patternengine-node-twig` should do the trick.

-Level of support is basic; you can author patterns in Underscore, but support for calling pattern partials is accomplished through an Underscore mixin, and is considered experimental.
+Level of Support is more or less full.
+Partial calls and lineage hunting are supported.
+Twig does not support the mustache-specific syntax extensions, style modifiers and pattern parameters, because their use cases are addressed by the core Twig feature set.